 Entering a place of residence, commercial structure or locked vehicle with the intent to commit a crime constitutes burglary under California Penal Code 459 PC.

-Burglary can be charged as a felony or misdemeanor offense, depending on the facts of the case, and may result in fines and incarceration.
+Burglary can be charged as a felony or misdemeanor criminal offense, depending on the facts of the case, and may result in fines and incarceration.

 The elements of burglary under 459 PC